-Another great blessing was having learned to not believe every thought in my head.
+Another great blessing was learning to not believe every thought in my head.

-It’s not that I didn’t have them.
-It’s just that I didn’t get totally lost trying to follow every lead, every channel, every thread.
+It’s not that I don’t have them.
+It’s just that I no longer get totally lost trying to follow every lead, every channel, every thread.

 We all have the ability to do this, to question our thinking, to change channels, even if it feels like a radio station that fades in and out at times (because it is; static is part of the programming).
 It requires slowing down and listening deeply, two things that are not given much respect in this world of information overload.
 High speed, next generation wireless networks keep us always plugged in “out there” but not “in here,” the only place where our unique answers can be found.